PedigreeTool vs Evagene: standards-first versus research- and education-grade

-A careful comparison of PedigreeTool (Stanford-backed, HPO/MONDO/Phenopackets v2) and Evagene (clinical-grade pedigree management with BayesMendel risk models and AI interpretation).
+A careful comparison of PedigreeTool (Stanford-backed, HPO/MONDO/Phenopackets v2) and Evagene (pedigree management with BayesMendel risk models and AI interpretation).
 We say where each one wins — and where each one does not.

 | 14 min read

 Short version.
 PedigreeTool is a Stanford-backed browser pedigree application that positions itself as offering "the speed of sketching with standard scientific labels."
 Its strengths are NSGC-standard nomenclature with gender-inclusive symbols, ontology-linked search against HPO and MONDO, a rich export surface including GA4GH Phenopackets v2, and cloud storage — a set of capabilities that align very well with FAIR data principles and cross-institution research sharing.
 PedigreeTool's own website states plainly that it is not certified for clinical diagnostics, that auto-layout for complex families is still in development, and that clinical features are delayed to 2026.
-Evagene is a clinical-grade pedigree platform: BRCAPRO / MMRpro / PancPRO risk models, Mendelian calculators, AI-powered clinical interpretation with bring-your-own-key LLMs, a REST/webhook/MCP platform layer, and a 200+ disease catalogue with ICD-10 and OMIM coding.
+Evagene is a pedigree platform: BRCAPRO / MMRpro / PancPRO risk models, Mendelian calculators, AI-assisted draft summaries for educational / research review with bring-your-own-key LLMs, a REST/webhook/MCP platform layer, and a 230+ disease catalogue with ICD-10 and OMIM coding.
 Neither product is strictly a superset of the other.
-If you are a research group whose data has to round-trip through GA4GH Phenopackets and HPO/MONDO repositories, PedigreeTool is a strong answer today.
-If you are a clinical service that needs validated risk numbers, clinical-grade reports, and a real integration platform, Evagene is the more appropriate tool.
+As of June 2026 Evagene also supports GA4GH Phenopackets v2 import and export, so the Phenopackets interchange that once clearly favoured PedigreeTool now round-trips between the two; PedigreeTool's remaining standards edge is its HPO-first capture depth and MONDO-native annotation.
+If your work is anchored in HPO/MONDO repositories and FAIR-first phenotype sharing, PedigreeTool remains a strong answer.
+If you are a research or teaching team that wants illustrative risk numbers, research- and education-grade reports, Phenopackets round-tripping, and a real integration platform, Evagene is the more appropriate tool.

 How the two products position themselves